 Since selecting and implementing ERP is a costly and disruptive process, manufacturers should make sure the system will be in use for at least five to 10 years.
 This means they need to select an ERP solution that will adapt to their changing needs as they grow.
 A sufficiently flexible ERP solution should allow discrete manufacturers to start with the features they need most and add new functionality as it becomes necessary for the company.

 7. Adaptation to Market Changes

 Adapting to a changing market requires a lot of time and effort from manufacturers due to the complexity of their operations.
-For example, when one or more of the products they offer becomes obsolete, manufacturers need to design new products, find suppliers for new components, estimate which customers may be interested in the new products, and review the setup of their production lines to manufacture the new products.
-All of this cannot be achieved without a solution that provides the information necessary for each one of these activities, and can track all operations related to these activities, along with their costs and effectiveness.
+For example, when one or more of the products they offer becomes obsolete, manufacturers need to offer new goods.
+This process involves creating new designs, finding suppliers for new components, estimating which customers may be interested and reviewing the setup of production lines.

 8. Adopting New Technology